inductiva/inductiva/docs/cli/cli-overview.md

 The Inductiva Command Line Interface (CLI) offers a streamlined and efficient way to interact with our platform directly from your terminal.
-Designed for ease of use, the CLI enables you to manage simulations, resources and data in real-time, even while your simulations are running remotely.
+Designed for ease of use, the CLI enables you to manage simulations, resources and logs in real-time, even while your simulations are running remotely.

 ## CLI Installation